 Down Brunswick Street, night owls should be sure to visit Ling Lings Bar & Late Night Restaurant.
 Inspired by the hustle and bustle of South Asia, Ling Lings has an abudance of contemporary pan-Asian street food, drinks, arcade games and more.

 Further down Brunswick Street, within Central Brunswick, treat yourself to flavours from India, Thailand and Malaysia at Stone & Copper restaurant, and Curry 'n' Cask Indian Bistro's traditional Indian curries and snacks.
-You can also eat real Vietnamese street food from Grumpy G's Kitchen, Chinese at Gao's Kitchen and Royal Gala Charcoal BBQ.

 Whatever you’re craving, look no further than the Valley to taste all the flavours of Asia.